-- 4.4.
-Pupils with speech, language and communication needs (SLCN) have difficulty in communicating with others, often because they have difficulty saying what they want, they cannot understand what is being said to them, or they do not understand or use social rules of communication. - 4.5.
-The Federation recognises that: - Pupils with Autism Spectrum Disorder (ASD), including Asperger's Syndrome and Autism, can have particular difficulties with social interaction. - The profile for every pupil with SLCN is different and their needs may change over time.
+Pupils with speech, language and communication needs (SLCN) have difficulty in communicating with others, often because they have difficulty saying what they want, they cannot understand what is being said to them, or they do not understand or use social rules of communication.

+The school recognises that:

+- Pupils with Autism Spectrum Disorder (ASD), including Asperger's Syndrome and Autism, can have particular difficulties with social interaction. - The profile for every pupil with SLCN is different and their needs may change over time.
 They may have difficulty with one, some, or all the different aspects of speech, language or social communication at different times of their lives.

-4.6.
-The SENCO will work with pupils, parents and language and communication experts (where necessary) to ensure pupils with communication and interaction difficulties reach their potential.
+The SENCO will work with pupils, parents, and language and communication experts where necessary to ensure pupils with SLCN reach their potential